Team

 Lattes: https://lattes.cnpq.br/8175508576104607

 She is an undergraduate student in Chemistry at the Federal University of São Carlos (UFSCar).
 She was a TEP (Tutorial Education Program) fellow (2022-2023).
-Currently, she is a volunteer member of the Laboratory of Sensors, Nanomedicine, and Nanostructured Materials, working in electroanalysis.
+Currently, she is a CNPq undergraduate research fellow in the Laboratory of Sensors, Nanomedicine, and Nanostructured Materials, working in electroanalysis.
 Her major research interest is the development of electrochemical sensors and biosensors.

 Gabrielle Lacerda Gouveia